SoMa-Project/ec_grasp_planner/README.md

   --file_output         Whether to write the hybrid automaton to a file called
                         hybrid_automaton.xml. (default: False)
   --grasp {any,EdgeGrasp,WallGrasp,SurfaceGrasp}
+                        Which grasp type to use. (default: any) --grasp_id GRASP_ID   Which specific grasp to use.
+Ignores any values < 0.
+                        (default: -1)
-                        which grasp type to use (default: any) --rviz                Whether to send marker messages that can be seen in RViz and represent the chosen grasping motion.
+  --rviz                Whether to send marker messages that can be seen in
+                        RViz and represent the chosen grasping motion.
                         (default: False)
+  --robot_base_frame ROBOT_BASE_FRAME
+                        Name of the robot base frame. (default: world) --object_frame OBJECT_FRAME
+                        Name of the object frame. (default: object) --handarm HANDARM     Python class that contains configuration parameters for hand and arm-specific properties. (default:
+                        RBOHand2WAM)

 ```

 ---